Strieglitz/Unity-Dots-WireframePlexusEffect/README.md

 You can set any mesh and andjust some values like how fast and far the vertecies move from their original Position or how thick the connection lines are and how streched they have to be until they get invisible.

-# Example with the build in sphere mesh
+# Example with the buildin sphere mesh
 ![](https://github.com/Strieglitz/Unity-Dots-WireframePlexusEffect/blob/main/effect.gif)